yangyinqi/zf_vimrc.vim/README.md

 # Uninstall

-to uninstall, remove these lines in your `.vimrc`
+to uninstall, remove these lines in your `.vimrc` and `.config/nvim/init.vim`

 ```
 source path/zf_vimrc.vim